-IFRS 2.47(a)(iii)

-The underlying expected volatility was determined by reference to historical data of the Group's shares over a period of time since its flotation on the Greatstocks Stock Exchange.
-No special features inherent to the options granted were incorporated into measurement of fair value.

-In total, CU 298 (2017: CU 466) of employee remuneration expense (all of which related to equity-settled share-based payment transactions) has been included in profit or loss and credited to retained earnings.
+- IFRS 2.47(a)(ii)The underlying expected volatility was determined by reference to historical data of the Group'sIFRS 2.47(a)(iii)shares over a period of time since its flotation on the Greatstocks Stock Exchange.
+No special features inherent to the options granted were incorporated into measurement of fair value. - IFRS 2.51(a) In total, CU 298 (2018: CU 466) of employee remuneration expense (all of which related to equitysettled share-based payment transactions) has been included in profit or loss and credited to retained earnings.